Table of Contents

 Pest, Disease And Problems

-- Healthy Aloe vera plants are frequently afflicted by illnesses.
+- Illnesses frequently afflict healthy Aloe vera plants.
 Scales, mealy bugs, slugs, and fungal gnats are a few common pests that can harm Aloe vera plants.

 - Root rot, soft rot, fungal stem rot, and leaf rot are all ailments that can affect Aloe vera plants.